-Our chapter’s three International Projects are centered around water relief in communities located in South America and Africa.
+Our chapter’s two International Projects are centered around water relief in communities located in South America and Africa.
 These projects typically take place over Winter and Summer breaks, but are subject to change depending on the state of the country we would be visiting.

 Continue reading to learn about our individual International Projects!